Free grace theology

-Free grace theology is a Christian soteriological view which holds that the only condition of salvation is faith, excluding good works and perseverance, holding to eternal security.
-Free grace advocates believe that good works are not necessary to merit (as with Pelagianism), to maintain (as with Arminians) or to prove (as with most Calvinists) salvation, but rather are part of discipleship and the basis for receiving eternal rewards (unlike in Hyper-Grace).
+Free Grace theology is a Christian soteriological view which holds that the only condition of salvation is faith, excluding good works and perseverance, holding to eternal security.
+Free Grace advocates believe that good works are not necessary to earn (as with Pelagianism), to maintain (as with Arminians) or to prove (as with most Calvinists) salvation, but rather are part of discipleship and the basis for receiving eternal rewards (unlike in Hyper-Grace).
 This soteriological view distinguishes between salvation and discipleship – the call to believe in Christ as Savior and to receive the gift of eternal life, and the call to follow Christ and become an obedient disciple, respectively.
-Free grace theologians emphasize the absolute freeness of salvation and the possibility of full assurance that is not grounded upon personal performance.
+Free Grace theologians emphasize the absolute freeness of salvation and the possibility of full assurance that is not grounded upon personal performance.
 Thus, Free Grace theology allows for the salvation of an individual despite moral failings, although the disobedient Christian will face divine discipline.
 Norman Geisler has divided this view into a moderate form and a more radical form.
 The moderate form being associated with Charles Ryrie and the strong form with Zane Hodges.

-The modern form of free grace theology has its roots in the soteriology of formulated by many dispensational theologians, though not being necessarily tied to dispensationalism.
+The modern form of Free Grace theology has its roots in the soteriology of formulated by many classical dispensationalist theologians, though not being necessarily tied to dispensationalism.
 This form of soteriology was coined with the name "free grace" by Zane Hodges.
-Free grace views of salvation have been mainly taught among Southern Baptists, Independent Baptists, Plymouth Brethren, Calvary Chapel churches, non-denominational churches, Churches affiliated with Florida Bible College, Bible churches, Local churches influenced by Watchman Nee, Doctrinal Churches influenced by R. B. Thieme, Greater Grace churches, the IFCA and other Independent churches.
-Similar views were in the past were also held in some form by the exinct Sandemanian churches alongside some old Scotch Baptists.
+Free Grace views of salvation have been mainly taught among Southern Baptists, Independent Baptists, Plymouth Brethren, Calvary Chapel churches, non-denominational churches, churches affiliated with Florida Bible College, Bible churches, local churches influenced by Watchman Nee, churches influenced by R. B. Thieme, Greater Grace churches, the IFCA, and other independent churches.
+Similar views were in the past were also held in some form by the extinct Sandemanian churches alongside some old Scotch Baptists.

 History

-Early Church (4th-6th centuries)
+Early Church (4th6th centuries)

-According to Ken Wilson, Augustine of Hippo criticized unnamed individuals who held to the view that one is saved by faith alone and that God's future judgement for Christians only consisted of temporal punishment and reward; hell was out of question.
-Thus, they held that deeds such as turning from sin and doing good works were not necessary to enter heaven.
+According to Ken Wilson, Augustine of Hippo criticized unnamed individuals who held to the view that one is saved by faith alone and that God's future judgement for Christians only consisted of temporal punishment and reward; Hell was out of question.
+Thus, they held that deeds such as turning from sin and doing good works were not necessary to enter Heaven.

-Jody Dillow quoted the 6th-century writer Pseudo-Chrysostom as holding the view held by some free grace theologians that the one who does not obey will be in the kingdom but not "reign" with Christ.
+Jody Dillow quoted the 6th-century writer Pseudo-Chrysostom as holding the view held by some Free Grace theologians that the one who does not obey will be in the kingdom but not "reign" with Christ.